 - How to inspect an off-plan property overseas – Q&A with The Sunday Times.
 July 2017

 - 8 Tips on Buying Off-Plan in Spain – The Address Magazine (pages 358 – 373).
 December 2018

 - 7 reasons on why you need legal representation on selling in Spain – 7th March 2018

 - Home Seller’s Checklist – 11th September 2018

 - Save taxes on selling your Spanish home!– 1st March 2019

-- Capital gains tax mitigation on selling (or gifting) your property – 8th May 2019
+- Capital gains tax mitigation on selling (or gifting) property in Spain – 8th May 2019

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 VOV.

 2.019 © Raymundo Larraín Nesbitt.
 All rights reserved.